gunhaxxor/robbit/README.md

 ## Required files

-Following files are required in the root of the project, but are not included in this repository.
+Following files in the app folder is handling the environment settings.
+They are not included in this repository.
 Instead there are .example files that show how they should be structured.
+Be aware that these files are overridden when running docker-compose in the backend.
+The ```docker-entrypoint.sh``` in the app folder will in that case inject it's own ```.env.dev```.

+* .env.dev
 * .env.prod
-* .env.dev

 # Backend